pierrediedhiou/cybersecurity-journey/glossary.md

 - **Modulo** — Mathematical operation that returns the remainder of a division.
 Written as % or mod
   - Example: 10 % 3 = 1
+  - **MD5** — Message-Digest Algorithm 5, a widely used hash function
+that produces a 128-bit hash value.
+Considered cryptographically broken and unsuitable for security use
+- **md5crypt** — MD5-based password hashing originally developed for
+FreeBSD.
+Prefix: $1$
 ## N
 - **NAT** — Network Address Translation, maps private IPs to a public IP
 - **Nmap** — Network scanning tool used to discover open ports and services